How to Create a Language Learning App Like Duolingo?

 - Books.
-What is better than the opportunity to read a book of your favorite authors in the original?
+What is better than the opportunity to read a book by your favorite authors in the original?
 Especially if the text is accompanied by useful hints and tips (such as translations of difficult phrases)?
-Of course, beginning students will not master the task, but those who want to further improve their level in learning languages will be grateful to you.
+Of course, novice students won't master the task, but those who want to further improve their level of learning languages will be grateful to you.

 Do you still have doubts regarding the necessity to create a Duolingo clone?
 Well, we will try to convince you!

 Let's look at the statistics on educational mobile platforms including language learning apps.